Gravitational Waves in Chern-Simons-Gauss-Bonnet Gravity: Introduction

-Two well-studied modified gravity theories are Chern-Simons and Gauss Bonnet gravity.
-Chern-Simons gravity can be motivated from the context of particle physics \cite{Alvarez-Gaume1983, Weinberg1996} and leptogenesis \cite{Alexander2006, AlexanderGates2006}, as well as in other areas such as string theory \cite{Green1984, Green:1984ed, Green1987}, loop quantum gravity \cite{Ashtekar2004, Thiemann2001, Rovelli2004} and effective field theories \cite{Alexander2021, Alexander2022chernsimons}.
+Two well-studied modified gravity theories are Chern-Simons and Gauss-Bonnet gravity.
+Chern-Simons gravity can be motivated from the context of particle physics \cite{Alvarez-Gaume1983, Weinberg1996} and leptogenesis \cite{Alexander2006, AlexanderGates2006, Lyth2005}, as well as in other areas such as string theory \cite{Green1984, Green:1984ed, Green1987}, loop quantum gravity \cite{Ashtekar2004, Thiemann2001, Rovelli2004} and effective field theories \cite{Alexander2021, Alexander2022chernsimons}.
 Furthermore, from a phenomenological perspective, such a theory could give rise to parity violation in the cosmic microwave background (CMB) \cite{QUaD2009, Sorbo2011, Shiraishi2013, Shiraishi2016, Philcox2023} and in the gravitational sector \cite{Lue1999, Jackiw2003, Contaldi2008, AlexanderYunes2018, LoutrelYunes2022}.
-Notably, parity violation in the gravitational sector can lead to \textit{birefringence} in GW propagation, in which the right- and left- handed polarization modes evolve differently in their amplitude and/or velocity.
+Notably, parity violation in the gravitational sector can lead to \textit{birefringence} in GW propagation, in which the right- and left- handed polarization modes evolve differently in their amplitude and/or velocity.\footnote{For recent work on how birefringence can lead to condensate-induced inflation in Chern-Simons gravity, see \cite{Dorlis2024}.}

 Gauss-Bonnet gravity is another well-motivated modified gravity theory, initially arising from an attempt to generalize GR \cite{Lanczos1932, Lanczos1938, Lovelock1970, Lovelock1971}; it has also been suggested to arise from string theory \cite{Zwiebach1985, Gross1986, Nepomechie1985, Callan1986, Candelas1985}.
-Its phenomenological implications have been extensively studied, including its predicted effect on compact objects such as black holes and neutron stars \cite{Moura2006, Guo2008, Maeda2009, Pani2009, Kleihaus2011, Ayzenberg2014, Maselli2015, Kleihaus2016, Kokkotas2017}, and its implications for inflation \cite{Kanti2015, Chakraborty2018, Odintsov2018, Yi2018, Odintsov2019, Rashidi2020}.
+Its phenomenological implications have been extensively studied, including its predicted effect on compact objects such as black holes and neutron stars \cite{Moura2006, Guo2008, Maeda2009, Pani2009, Kleihaus2011, Ayzenberg2014, Maselli2015, Kleihaus2016, Kokkotas2017, Konoplya2019}, and its implications for inflation \cite{Kanti2015, Chakraborty2018, Odintsov2018, Yi2018, Kawai2019, Odintsov2019, Rashidi2020, Kawai2021, Kawai2021_2, Kawai2023}.

 One avenue to find modifications to GR that are mathematically well-motivated is string theory, a candidate for a quantum theory of gravity and a unified description of the fundamental forces of Nature \cite{Green1987_vol1, Green1987, Polchinski:1998rq, Polchinski1998, Polchinski1994}.
 In general, constructions of string theory require more than four dimensions.
 Upon compactification from a higher-dimensional theory to four dimensions, string theory predicts GR plus perturbative corrections in the string tension $\alpha' = \ell_s^2$ \cite{Callan1985, Gross1986, Hull1987, Metsaev1987}, and some of these corrections are quadratic curvature terms \cite{Zwiebach1985, Deser1986}.
 In general, corrections to the Einstein-Hilbert action are represented locally by higher derivative additions, and coordinate invariance implies that they must consist of second and higher powers of curvatures, and their derivatives \cite{Deser2002}.